StudentCV/TableSoccerCV/README.md

 # TableSoccerCV
-Table Soccer Video Analysis with OpenCV in Python - Basler Dart / Pulse Camera connected with PyPylon
+Table Soccer Video Analysis with OpenCV in Python - Basler dart / pulse Camera connected with PyPylon

 During my own websearch couple of weeks ago I found some impressive demonstrations of video analysis setups for table soccer matches.
 But sadly none of those mostly university groups have published their code.